Manu404/scoreconverter/README.md

 # ScoreConverter
-A simple wrapper utility around musescore export job for future project Currently export png, mpos, spos and pack in a zip.
+A simple wrapper utility around musescore export job for future project

+Currently export png, svg, ogg, mpos, spos, metadatas and pack in a zip.